Superant9000/hello-world-/README.md

 # hello-world-
 My initial and first Repo
-This is very new to me I hope I can make it something great out of it in my life and in the life of others.
+This is very new to me, I hope I can make something great out of it in my life and in the lives of others.